-The sim looks incredible.
+The GUI is really nice.
 It’s vibrant, clean, detailed and well done all in all aesthetically.
 The graphics are really crisp and they give you a nice illusion of a real amp.
 The layout is nicely put together and I always appreciate ease of use and convenience in a design.

 I noticed the boost right away is something new for the sim.
 They have included a TS/OD boost with the usual three-knob configuration as sort of a tiny pop up window in the layout that you can open and close.
 You can use the boost, blend it with your own or bypass it altogether.
 The boost is decent but I preferred bypassing it for a few I had on hand.
 The Ignite Amps Tyrant Screamer worked out great as a match for the Archon.

-The controls are all very true and you will need to do some tweaking to get where you are wanting to go with the tone.
+The controls are all pretty true to what little experience I have with it and you will need to do some tweaking to get where you are wanting to go with the tone.
 I was able to go seamlessly between genres with very little effort however, there are fine tuning controls that can seriously come in handy when it comes to your final mixes.
 Waves gives you a ton of ways to get the tone to not only hit the genre or style you are looking for but also to help that tone sit nice in a mix the way you want it to.

 Chicken pickin’ country was shockingly easy to dial in and really quite effective.
 Hit the boost, add some compression and it becomes easy to get that Brad Paisley smack with some balls behind it.
 From there you have so many ways you can go.
 I was able to get nice jazzy or blues rhythm tones, I used it for skate punk and ska and then finally for a really saturated wall of death metal.
 One track of this amp sounds like two with even minimal processing.
 It gives you that army of one rectifier weight behind the tone.
 I am not comparing it to a Rectifier here, I am simply comparing the saturation at higher gains.